webforms-core/Web_forms_classes/java/README.md

 ## How to work with WebForms Core in Java (Spring Boot framework)

-To use WebForms Core, first copy the WebForms class file in this directory to your project.
+To use WebForms Core, first copy the WebFormsCore directory (with class files) in this directory to path: "{YourProjectName}\src\main\java" in your project.
 Then create a new View file similar to the one below.

 View file (default.html)
 ```html